ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### CMake

 - Use Lua 5.4 when available. _(Mihael Pranjić)_
-- We now use CPack to build modular Debian and Ubuntu packages. _(Robert Sowula)_
 - <<TODO>>
 - Force `RTLD_NODELETE` on dlopen() when the `ENABLE_ASAN` CMake option is used.
 This enables ASAN to find symbols which otherwise might be unloaded. _(Mihael Pranjić)_
 - <<TODO>>